 |Online, worldwide except USA and China||Pay TV,

 |Eurosport 1 and 2 on pay TV,

 |Free TV (BBC 1, BBC 2 and red button), online,

 |Cost||£9.99/month or £89.99/year||From £5.99/month for video only, £7.99/month or £79/year for full Prime.
 Discounts for students.

 Click here for a 30-day trial

 |£7.81/month or £58.60/year||From £27.99/month via Sky, discounted for BT TV and Broadband customers.
 Also in Virgin Media cable packages||Eurosport 1 and 2 included

 Eurosport Player currently £4.99/month (12 months commitment), £9.99/month or £39.99/year.
 Also as a channel through Amazon Prime Video

 |Other benefits||Classic matches||Free 1-day delivery, movies and TV, Kindle library, photo storage, music etc.||Other BT Sport content includes football, rugby, motorsport etc., AMC entertainment channel||Other Eurosport content includes wintersports, cycling, motorsport, snooker, squash etc.|

-*Update, 28 December: Since this article was published the monthly subscription price of Eurosport Player has risen from £6.99 to £9.99.
+Since this article was first published the monthly subscription price of Eurosport Player has risen from £6.99 to £9.99.
 All prices correct as of 1 January 2019.
 Note: if you subscribe through the mobile app you cannot access Eurosport Player on your desktop.
 Updated to include link to Amazon Prime Video tournaments.
 Updated to add ATP Geneva to Eurosport broadcasts.